spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Streamline and co have the lowest complexity.
 Fibrous, qasync, suspend, genny and gens are roughly comparable.

 Catcher is comparable with the normal promise solutions.
-The complexity when using promises is roughly comparable to the original version with callbacks, but there is some improvement.
+Both are roughly comparable to the original version with callbacks, but there is some improvement as the error handling is consolidated to one place.

-It seems that going flattening the callback pyramid increases the complexity.
-However, the readability of the flattened version is improved.
+It seems that flattening the callback pyramid increases the complexity a little bit.
+However, arguably the readability of the flattened version is improved.

 Using caolan's async in this particular case doesn't seem to yield much improvement.
-However, its complexity is lower than the flattened version, while achieving the same flattening effect.
+Its complexity however is lower than the flattened version because it consolidates error handling.

-Going promises-all-the-way as Gozala suggests also increases the complexity (we're fighting the language all the time).
+Going promises-all-the-way as Gozala suggests also increases the complexity because we're fighting the language all the time.

 The rx.js sample is still a work in progress - it can be made much better.